damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 labeled `meta`.
 That's because they are part of a meta topic, and thus get the meta label.

-#### Dealing with big issues
+#### Long-lasting issues

 A general guideline is that an issue should only span one release.
-If we know an issue is going to span multiple releases, it has to split into multiple issues.
+If we know an issue is going to span multiple releases, split it up in multiple issues.

-Unless this issue is labeled `meta` or `epic`.
-Those issues are the only ones allowed to last 2 or more releases.
+Meta/epic issues are the exception to this rule, but should be kept to a minimum and only serve to guide broader subjects, not a single feature over multiple releases.
+This to make sure we stick to our values of the minimally viable change.

+The above means that feature issues should be closed after a first iteration whenever possible.
+We'll know more in the future and this keeps remaining issues short and actionable.

 #### Which issue should you be working on?